The Role of the Governing Body

-Dr Bajwa is now the Clinical GP Chair for NHS Buckinghamshire CCG, elected in November 2017.
-He was previously Clinical GP Chair for NHS Chiltern CCG from July 2016, and prior to that the Clinical Commissioning Director responsible for Long term conditions, prescribing and end of life.
+Dr Bajwa is the Clinical GP Chair for NHS Buckinghamshire CCG, re-elected in November 2018.
+He was previously Clinical GP Chair for NHS Chiltern CCG from July 2016, and prior to that the Clinical Commissioning Director responsible for Long Term Conditions, Medicines Management and End of Life Care.

-He is senior partner and trainer at Little Chalfont Surgery having himself trained in a local Vocational Training Scheme within the Oxford Deanery.
+He is senior partner and trainer at Little Chalfont Surgery having himself trained in the local Vocational Training Scheme within the Oxford Deanery.

 Tony Dixon – Lay Member and Chair of Finance Committee

-An accountant by background and Director of Finance in local government during his working career, he is also the Chair of the board of governors of Windsor Forest Colleges Group (previously East Berkshire College of Further Education).
+An accountant by background and Director of Finance in local government during his working career.
 He is also a director of Windsor Theatre Ltd, a non-profit making company limited by guarantee.

 Tony has been involved in various NHS roles since 2002, including lay memberships of primary care trusts which preceded clinical commissioning groups.

 Tony joined Chiltern CCG as a lay member of the Audit Committee in 2013 and became Audit Chair in January 2015.
 His lay member role has continued with NHS Buckinghamshire CCG from April 2018.

 Robert Parkes – Lay Member and Chair of Audit Committee